 One is through Rustavi 67 km east of Tbilisi.
 Drive with a 4x4WD car.

 The second road goes from Tbilisi to Sagarejo.
 Turn to the right from Sagarejo towards Udabno Semi-desert.
 This road represents an old military asphalted way up to the lakes and Chichkhituri tower.
 From here you have left only 6 km of gravel road to reach Lavra Monastery.

 Bring sunscreen, water, and sensible shoes with you, as you’ll have to scramble up the hillside with no shade.

 You may meet semi-desert creatures on the way: lizards and snakes – Macrovipera.
-So better to wear shoulders.
+It is better to wear clothing that covers the shoulders.